FrontendMasters/front-end-handbook/practice/team.md

 A bare bones team for building professional sites or software on the web will contain minimally the following roles.

 * Visual Designer (i.e. fonts, colors, spacing, emotion, concept visuals)
-* UI/Interaction Designer (i.e. wireframes, specifying all user interactions and UI functionality)
+* UI/Interaction Designer/Information Architect (i.e. wireframes, specifying all user interactions and UI functionality, structuring Information)
 * Front-end Developer (i.e. writes code that runs in client/on device)
 * Back-end Developer (i.e. writes code that runs on server)